 Hiking technique/gait

-Often knee pain is caused by repetitive pressure being exerted on the same spot over and over again.
-If you vary your gait it’ll help to alleviate this.
+Often, knee pain is caused by repetitive pressure being exerted on the same spot over and over again.
+If you vary your gait, it’ll help to alleviate this.
 Try lengthening or shortening your stride for a while.
 Varying your footfall can help too.
-Try landing your foot more heel to toe, rather than flat, for a while to mix things up.
+Try landing your foot more heel-to-toe, rather than flat, for a while to mix things up.

 Hiking uphill: